Center-for-Global-Development/msa-amc-sizing/index.md

 <h3 id="model_setup">a.
 Model Setup</h3>
 When designing an innovation incentive, we need a systematic way to think about what motivates firms to participate.
 Let's start with a simplified view.

 Imagine a pharmaceutical company considering whether to develop a new vaccine.
 They know development will require significant upfront investment in research, clinical trials, and manufacturing capacity.
-They also know there's a high chance of failure at each stage, and that other companies might succeed first.
+They also know there's a high chance of failure at each stage and that other companies might succeed first.

 To decide whether to invest, firms weigh their expected costs against potential rewards.
 If successful, they'll receive the incentive payment — but they might have to share it with other successful developers.
 If they fail, they bear all the costs with no return.